How to Strengthen the Bond With Your Difficult Child - Baby Chick

 Things between you and your difficult child may have escalated to a point where you expect bad behavior from them.
 While it’s important to acknowledge and work with your child on improving their difficult behavior, write down a list of your child’s strengths.
 What are they good at?
 Are there hobbies, games, or activities they enjoy or excel at?
 What kind of toys do they like playing with?
 What sorts of positive behaviors have you observed them engaging in?
 Once you’ve identified these, make a point to increase those activities and verbally encourage and praise your child’s strengths.
 Receiving this kind of positive feedback is enormously important in helping build your child’s self-esteem.
 It also encourages more positive actions from them and increases the strength of your relationship with them.5

 You can strengthen your bond with your child by playing with them or participating in fun activities that bring them joy.
-Once you’ve identified some types of play, sport, or creative activity that bring your little one pleasure, enroll in a program together.
-For example, if you’ve noticed your kiddo thrives in a pool or splashes in a bathtub, sign him up for swim lessons together.
+Enroll in a program together once you’ve identified some types of play, sport, or creative activity that bring your little one pleasure.
+For example, if your kiddo thrives in a pool or splashes in a bathtub, sign him up for swim lessons together.
 Sign up for a parent-child art class if your daughter or son seems drawn to painting, coloring, or getting their hands dirty.
 Is singing, music, or talking her thing?
 Perhaps a music class together is where it’s at for you two.
 Spend affirming time together by doing something that makes your little one smile.
 They will be thrilled to have you there by their side.

 Don’t fall into the trap of feeling like you must raise your children alone.
 Allow yourself to become vulnerable with people who feel safe.
 Don’t isolate yourself from people who can help you and your child.
 There are so many people out there who want to help you and your child flourish and who have the compassion and skills needed to strengthen your bond.